 History Museum of Armenia

-The History Museum of Armenia was founded in 1919 by the parliament decision of the First Armenian Republic.
+The History Museum of Armenia was founded in 1919 by a parliamentary decision of the First Armenian Republic.
 It was called Ethnographic-Anthropological Museum-Library from the onset.
-Currently it is equipped with a national collection of about 400,000 objects and has the following departments: department of Archeology, department of Numismatics, department of Ethnography, department of Modern History, department of Restoration.
+Currently, it is equipped with a national collection of about 400,000 objects.

 The 5 departments of History Museum